-Radiofrequency ablation.
+- Radiofrequency ablation.
 Transforms an electric current into heat to destroy the tumor.

 MRI-Guided Radiation Therapy.
 One of the most important advances in radiation therapy is at Reading Hospital — and the first to be used in Pennsylvania.
 The system significantly enhances tumor radiation treatment by precisely targeting the tumor in real-time.
 This is critical because tumors can shift and move even slightly with subtle natural movements such as when the patient breathes or is digesting food.
 The therapy offers safer treatment by lessening radiation exposure to healthy tissues and exposure to nearby organs.

 - Radiation therapy.
 Usually used as a local treatment for these cancers, which means it targets and affects only the part of the body that needs treatment.
 Some of these therapies use radioactive substances that are given in a vein or by mouth and travel through the body, where it mostly collects in the area of the tumor.

 - Surgery.
 Treating digestive tract cancers with surgery depends mainly on whether or not cancer can be removed completely.
-Many of our surgical oncologists offer laparoscopic and minimally invasive robotic procedures utilizing the state-of-the-art da Vinci® Surgical System.
+Many of our surgical oncologists offer laparoscopic and minimally invasive robotic procedures utilizing state-of-the-art equipment.
 Surgical specialists also offer Hepato-Pancreato-Biliary surgery to treat malignant and benign liver, pancreas, gall bladder, and bile duct disease.